 Any member who is experiencing a temporary financial hardship can apply to the Trustees for a special payment option.
 The Trustees will work with the member to avoid late fees, not to reduce the Dues & Assessments owed.

 The LCPOA publishes a Quarterly Newsletter which is mailed four times per year and contains the Agenda for any scheduled meeting.

 The Budget for the upcoming year is published in the Fourth Quarter Newsletter and is then voted on at the Fourth Quarter General Meeting.

-Again, be advised these special assessments are not included in your membership dues.
-The LCPOA board has the authority to impose these special assessments to cover the one-time expense of any major repair or improvements.
+Special Assessments are not included in regular membership dues.
+The LCPOA Board of Directors has the authority to impose special assessments to cover one-time expenses for any major repair or improvement.